 - "In your Facebook."
 International Association of Business Communicators/Lincoln.
 January 24, 2008.

 - New media and its implications for public relations and marketing

 - The merits of building websites with content management systems

 I typically enjoy geeky pursuits.
-I participate in online culture, such as podcasts, niche news aggregators, occaisional multi-player gaming, reading/listening to Creative Commons books and keeping up with friends through social networks.
+I participate in online culture, such as niche news aggregators, occaisional multi-player gaming, reading/listening podcasts and books and keeping up with friends through social networks.
 I also spend time finding the literary value in TV shows and playing with computer hardware.
-A multitasked, I usually engage in more than one of these activities at a time.
+A multitasker, I usually engage in more than one of these activities at a time.

 I also enjoy cooking, and I believe recipes should only be used as suggestions rather than how-to guides.

-Since 2009, I've really gotten into photography, which is something of a professional hazard working in PR, and I am continually realizing just how much I have yet to learn.
+Since 2009, I've really gotten into photography, which is something of a professional hazard working in PR.
+I am continually realizing just how much I have yet to learn.

-I'm usually up for a game of Scrabble or a leisurely bike ride if you'd like to engage me in real-world activity.
+I'm usually up for good food or a game of Scrabble if you'd like to engage me in real-world activity.